RedMadRobot/figma-export/README.md

 **Important, in [CONFIG.md](CONFIG.md) use either colors or variablesColors.**

 With the introduction of color variables in Figma, you can use color variables instead of color styles.
-To do this in Figma, you need to create color variables and use them in color styles.
 Color variables can be used in figma-export, for this in [CONFIG.md](CONFIG.md) you need to use the `variablesColors` variable instead of `colors`.

 The value of variables can be either the final color value or another variable.
 For example, the `Primary` variable can contain the value `#FFFFFF`, and the `Secondary` variable can contain the value `Pand/90`.

-A collection of variables can contain color variables located in one file, as well as color variables located in different files through links.
-This is done to limit visibility and show only color tokens when designers are working together.
+Figma-export can work with any depth of variable nesting.
+You can specify the `primitivesModeName` parameter to indicate the mode for the final table with your primitives, if the parameter is not specified, the default value will be used.

 Example:

 <img src="images/figma_colors_tokens.png" width="1024" />

+1. tokensCollectionName - the name of the variable collection
-1. tokensLightCollectionName - the name of the color variable collection for the light theme
+2. lightModeName - the name of the color variable column for the light theme
-2. tokensDarkCollectionName - the name of the color variable collection for the dark theme
+3. darkModeName - the name of the color variable column for the dark theme
-3. tokensLightHCCollectionName - the name of the color variable collection for the light theme with high contrast
+4. lightHCModeName - the name of the color variable column for the light theme with high contrast
-4. tokensDarkHCCollectionName - the name of the color variable collection for the dark theme with high contrast
+5. darkHCModeName - the name of the color variable column for the dark theme with high contrast
-5. A variable that refers to another variable in a different file
 6. A variable that has a local value
+7. A variable that refers to another variable in a different file

 <img src="images/figma_colors_primitives.png" width="352" />

-1. primitivesCollectionName - the name of the variable collection, if the value in [CONFIG.md](CONFIG.md) is not specified, the default value will be used
+1. primitivesModeName - the name of the variable column, if the value in [CONFIG.md](CONFIG.md) is not specified, the default value will be used
+2. A variable that has a local value

 See [CONFIG.md](CONFIG.md) for more information in the variablesColors section.